Psalm 19: Text

+The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
+Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
+In the Septuagint, this psalm is numbered Psalm 18.

 Uses

 The final verse in both the Hebrew and KJV versions, "Let the words of my mouth, and the meditation of my heart, be acceptable in thy sight, O Lord, my strength, and my Redeemer," is used as a prayer in both the Jewish and Christian traditions.
 A version which refers to "the meditation of our hearts", i.e. those of the congregation, is often used at the start of a sermon.

 Judaism

 Psalm 19 is recited in its entirety during the Pesukei dezimra of Shabbat and Yom Tov.
 It is also recited as the psalm of the day on Shavuot in the Gra siddur.
 In Siddur Avodas Yisroel, it is recited as the psalm of the day on Hanukkah, and as the Shabbat psalm for the Torah portion of Yitro.
 Some say this psalm on a wedding day, and as a prayer for heavenly guidance.

 The verses of this psalm are recited before each hakafah on Simchat Torah.

 In the ancient Jewish text Perek Shirah, verse 2 (in the Hebrew) is said by the heavens and verse 3 is said by the day.

 Verses 8 and 9 (in the Hebrew) are recited in the synagogue after the first person is called up to the Torah.

 Verses 12 and 13 (in the Hebrew) are part of Selichos.

-Verse 15 (in the Hebrew) is recited in several parts of the Jewish prayer service, including: at the conclusion of the Amidah; during the removal of the Torah scroll from the Ark on Rosh Hashanah, Yom Kippur, and Yom Tov; as part of Selichos; and at the conclusion of Tefillah Zakah, a prayer for Yom Kippur eve.
+Verse 15 (in the Hebrew) is recited in several parts of the Jewish prayer service, including: at the conclusion of the Amidah; and in some communities during the removal of the Torah scroll from the Ark on Rosh Hashanah, Yom Kippur, and Yom Tov; as part of Selichos; and at the conclusion of Tefillah Zakah, a prayer for Yom Kippur eve.